mitexleo/fediroma/docs/docs/configuration/search.md

 ### Initial indexing

-After setting up the configuration, you'll want to index all of your already existsing posts.
+After setting up the configuration, you'll want to index all of your already existing posts.
 Only public posts are indexed.
 You'll only have to do it one time, but it might take a while, depending on the amount of posts your instance has seen.
-This is also a fairly RAM consuming process for `meilisearch`, and it will take a lot of RAM when running if you have a lot of posts (seems to be around 5G for ~1.2 million posts while idle and up to 7G while indexing initially, but your experience may be different).
+This is also a fairly RAM consuming process for `Meilisearch`, and it will take a lot of RAM when running if you have a lot of posts (seems to be around 5G for ~1.2 million posts while idle and up to 7G while indexing initially, but your experience may be different).

 The sequence of actions is as follows: